sintsov/simple_phpproxy/README.md

 Quickly create a php http proxy server

-*Attentions: only for fun, not use this exampl in combat conditions*
+*Attentions: only for fun, not use this example in combat conditions*

 Time execute:
 ![time execution](http://stage.mainsource.ru/time.png)